ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/social-sharing.md

   });
 ```

-The web context test fails, or course, because our `sharingIsAvailable` computed property is just returning `true` all of the time.
+The web context test fails, of course, because our `sharingIsAvailable` computed property is just returning `true` all of the time.
 Let's fix that now:

 ```TypeScript
     sharingIsAvailable(): boolean {